+LONG-TERM STORMWATER MANAGEMENT PLAN AGREEMENT

+SO AGREED this 17th day of June 2022.

+By: Title: Manyor, Flerwagton Stoken transpores HOS

+DEVELOPERS ACKNOWLEDGEMENT

-LONG-TERM STORMWATER MANAGEMENT PLAN AGREEMENT SO AGREED this 2nd day of March DEVELOPER By: Banger Title: Manager DEVELOPER DEVELOPERS ACKNOWLEDGEMENT (Complete if Developer is an Individual) STATE OF UTAH COUNTY OF ) On this day of , 20, personally appeared before me, , the signer(s) of the foregoing instrument who duly acknowledged to me that he/she/they executed the same.
-NOTARY PUBLIC Residing in County, (Complete if Developer is a Corporation) STATE OF UTAH COUNTY OF
+(Complete if Developer is an Individual)

+STATE OF UTAH) COUNTY OF Utah)

+On this 17 day of June, 2072, personally appeared before me, the signer(s) of the foregoing instrument who duly acknowledged to me that be/she/they executed the same.

+TERESSA DONALDSON NOTARY PUBLIC Residing in Utah County, Utah TERESSA DONALDSON NOTARY PUBLIC-STATE OF UTAH COMM.
+EXP.
+09-11-2024

-On this day of , 20, personally appear ed before me, , who being by me duly sworn did say that he/she is the of a corporation, and that the foregoing instrument was sign ed on behalf of said corporat ion by authority of its Board of Directors, and he/she acknowledge ged to me that said corporation on executed the same.
+STATE OF UTAH) :ss.
+COUNTY OF) On this day of, 20, personally appeared before me,, who being by me duly sworn did say that he/she is the of a corporation, and that the foregoing instrument was signed on behalf of said corporation by authority of its Board of Directors, and he/she acknowledged to me that said corporation executed the same.
+NOTARY PUBLIC Residing in County.

+(Complete if Developer is a Partnership) STATE OF UTAH COUNTY OF On this day of , 20, personally appeared before me, , who being by me duly sworn did say that he/she/they is/are the of , a partnership, and that the foregoing instrument was duly authorized by the partnership at a lawful meeting held by authority of its bylaws and signed in behalf of said partnership.
 NOTARY PUBLIC Residing in County, .

-(Complete if Developer is a Partnership)

-STATE OF UTAH)

-:ss.

-COUNTY OF

-of, 20, personally appeared before me,, who being by me duly sworn did say that he/she/they is/are the, a partnership, and that the foregoing

-of , a partnership, and that the foregoing ized by the partnership at a lawful meeting held by authority of its byinstrument was duly authori laws and signed in behalf of zed by the partnership at a lawful meeting held by authority of its by- said partnership.

-NOTARY PUBLIC -

-County,

-(Complete if Developer is a Limited Liability Company)
+(Complete if Developer is a Limited Liability Company) STATE OF UTAH COUNTY OF Utch company.
+NOTARY PUBLIC.
+County, Utal Residing in Oto \

+FARMINGTON CITY

+By: Old W. Blell Date: 2-/3-23

+Title: Chy Engineer

+CITY ACKNOWLEDGE MENT

 STATE OF UTAH) : ss.

-COUNTY OF Dans )

-me Gary m.
-Wright Manager of T day of, 2020, personally appeared before who being by me duly sworn did say that he or she is the the Tourism Holing, a limited liability company, and that the aly authorized by the Members/Managers of said limited liability

-NOTARY PUBLIC Residing in Days County, Chah NOTARY PUBLIC JULIE B. BOYLE 708511 COMMISSION EXPIRES OCTOBER 14, 2023 STATE OF JULIE B.

-FARMINGTON CITY

-By: Oled w. blel Date: 7-20-20

-By: Old w. blel Date: 7.20-20 Title: Engineer

-CITY ACKNOWLEDGEMENT

-STATE OF UTAH)

 COUNTY OF DAVIS)

-On this day of, 20_20, personally appeared before me, who being duly sworn did say, that he, is the of FARMINGTON CITY, a Municipal Corporation of the State of Utah, and that the foregoing instrument was signed in behalf of the City by authority of its governing body and said acknowledged to me that the City executed the same.
+On this chalf of the City by authority of its

-HEIDI BOUCK Notary Public State of Utah My Commission Expires on: November 21, 2023 Comm.
-Number: 709286

-My Commission Expires: Notary Public Residing at:
+DEANN P. CARLILE Notary Public State of Utah My Commission Expires on: June 5, 2024 Comm.
+Number: 712440 My Commission Expires: Notary Public Residing at:

-Nov.
-21. 2023 Davis County
+4-5-24 Davis County

-Attachments:
+Attachments: LTSWMP

-Exhibit A: Legal Description Exhibit B: Long-Term Stormwater Management Plan ; Filed with Farmington City Planning Department
+Exhibit A: Legal Description Exhibit B: Long Term Stormwater Management Plan: Files d with Farmington City Diaming

+Exhibit B: Long-Term Stormwater Management Plan; File with Farmington City Flaming

+Department